Edgar-Donk/frothy-brew/docs/scale/horizontal_scale.rst

     After the length is adjusted

-    Using adjustable window size and inding to configure.
+    Using adjustable window size and binding to configure.

 The Scale length is altered by the window sizing, all other values remain constant, so when recalculating the new Scale length must be found::